rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 The rust team maintains a few machines that can be used for running crater runs on the changes introduced by a PR.
 If your PR needs a crater run, leave a comment for the triage team in the PR thread.
+Please inform the team whether you require a "check-only" crater run, a "build only" crater run, or a "build-and-test" crater run.
+The difference is primarily in time; the conservative (if you're not sure) option is to go for the build-and-test run.
+If making changes that will only have an effect at compile-time (e.g., implementing a new trait) then you only need a check run.

-Your will be enqueued by the triage team and the results will be posted when they are ready.
-A crater run usually takes a few days (as of this writing).
+Your PR will be enqueued by the triage team and the results will be posted when they are ready.
+Check runs will take around ~3-4 days, with the other two taking 5-6 days on average.

 While crater is really useful, it is also important to be aware of a few caveats: